Phoxlights/PhoxTailLight/README.md

 Use the [git flow](http://nvie.com/posts/a-successful-git-branching-model/) release process.

 Release checklist:
+* Bump to BIN_VERSION in whatever sketch (TODO - automatically pull this from VERSION)
 * Build a new bin and put it in `build`.
 This can be done with `make build`.
 * Update `CHANGELOG`
 * Make sure submodules are pinned to a release tag